The Dementia of Magic

 (What this is and why you're here)

-The Dementia of Magic, you say? (come to think of it, it'd be pretty odd if you didn't say) It's a comedic medieval webcomic that takes place in a universe created by a computer geek who's never read a page of Tolkien or played a round of D&D in his life.
-It primarily follows the lives of Matthew and Alexandria, two siblings who live in the Landis Kingdom in some sort of pseudo-medieval magic fantasy world.
+The Dementia of Magic, you say?
+It's a comedic medieval webcomic that takes place in a universe created by a computer geek who's never read a page of Tolkien or played a round of D&D in his life.
+It primarily follows the lives of Matthew and Alexandria, two siblings who live in the Landis Kingdom in some sort of pseudo-medieval quasi-European magic fantasy world.

 The comic is meant to be read from the beginning.
 It's considerably serial, that is, plot-based and dependent on previous plots to advance the story.
 So you've gotta start from scratch and try to keep track of things.
 Sorry.